-The Minnesota Legal Compliance Audit Guide for Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, contains six categories of compliance to be tested in connection with the audit of the Community Corrections' financial statements: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
-Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for public indebtedness because the Community Corrections does not have debt.
+The Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, contains six categories of compliance to be tested in connection with the audit of the Community Corrections' financial statements: contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing.
+Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for tax increment financing because the Community Corrections has no tax increment financing.

-In connection with our audit, nothing came to our attention that caused us to believe that Rock Nobles Community Corrections failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions.
+In connection with our audit, nothing came to our attention that caused us to believe that Rock Nobles Community Corrections failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Community Corrections' noncompliance with the above referenced provisions.